 The POWs worked either at a machine shop or a sawmill from 7:30 A.M. until 5:30 or 6:00 P.M. each day.
 The machine shop never produced anything that was useful to the Japanese.
 Each morning, the POWs were marched three miles to the shop where they worked manufacturing weapons for the Japanese.

-After the surrender, the POWs took control of the camp.
-Ed remained in the camp until he was liberated by American forces on September 7, 1945.
+Ed and the other former were sent back to the Philippines by ship.
 He was returned to the United States on the U.S.S.
-Yarmouth, at San Francisco, on October 8th, where he received additional medical treatment.
-Ed remained in the military until he was discharged on May 20, 1946.
+Yarmouth, at San Francisco, on October 8, where he received additional medical treatment.
+Ed was not discharged until May 20, 1946.

-Edward Depa married and would later move to Thorp, Wisconsin, where he passed away on December 16, 2003.
-He was buried at Saint Mary’s of Czestochowa Cemetery in Thorp, Wisconsin.
+Edward Depa married and would later reside in Thorp, Wisconsin, where he passed away on December 16, 2003.
+He was buried at Saint Mary’s Polish National Catholic Cemetery in Lublin, Wisconsin.